frelevesque/Portable-QGIS/QGIS_3.x.x/readme.txt

         +-- msvcp110.dll
         +-- ~8 other files

-5) Start qgis.bat by clicking on it.
+6) Start qgis.bat or qgis-grass7.bat by clicking on it.
 QGIS will start.